Casih/Fluorometer/README.md

-# Fluorometer
+# Flourometer

-This repository contains evrything needed for the construction of a fluorometer from a TCS230 color sensor
+This repository contains everything related to the construction of a fluorometer, using a TCS230 color sensor.